 However, following the advice laid out here will prepare you for approaching music booking companies, and enhance your chances of being approached yourself.
 Most booking agents will simply not reply to artists.
 However, if you do receive feedback from booking agents about why they can’t add you, make note of this and see what you can improve upon.

 Don’t forget to be targeted with your approach to booking agents.
-This will save yourself and the booking agent a lot of time.
+This will save you and the booking agent a lot of time.
 The right booking agents will be much more likely to actually pay attention to your songs.